TradeDoge/Crypto-Bot/README.md

 <img src="https://github.com/thebeardedprogrammer/photosforconfig/raw/main/editconfig.png" >

-1.Set your public address and private key or your wallet seed if you have a wallet that does not give you the private key
+1.Set your public address and private key or your wallet seed if you have a wallet that does not give you the private key.

 <img src="https://github.com/thebeardedprogrammer/photosforconfig/raw/main/fillingoutconfig.png" >